Rukenshia/terminal.scale/README.md

 > This project is not affiliated with terminal.shop.
 It's an entry for their API contest.

 Don't you miss the good old days of [Amazon Dash](https://en.wikipedia.org/wiki/Amazon_Dash)?
 What if we could bring it back, but like... better?
-This AI™✝︎ powered coffee _bag_ scale offers the perfect solution for lazy people who want someone else to tell them when to buy new coffee.
+This AI™✝︎ powered coffee _bag_ scale offers the perfect solution for lazy, single dosing, people who want someone else to tell them when to buy new coffee.

-✝︎: this project does not use AI in any way, shape, or form.
+✝︎: the scale does not use AI in any way, shape, or form.
 Some code was vibed by it, but sadly all we really need is a load cell.
 It's a scale.

 ## Meet the scale